Florida Wants To Import Medicine From Canada. But How Would That Work? - WJCT

 The Trump administration has made bringing down the price of prescription drugs a priority, and politicians at every level are looking for ways to make that happen.

-Riley says her group didn’t help write the Florida plan, although they met with staff and provided resources and model legislation.
+Riley says her group didn’t help write the Florida plan, although it met with staff and provided resources and model legislation.

 “States are very much frustrated by the incredibly high costs of drugs,” she says.
 “When you’re a state and you have to balance a budget and you pay for so much prescription drugs through your state employee plan, your municipal workers [and] through Medicaid, the cost of drugs really is front and center.
 So I think this is very much a bipartisan issue of urgency at the state level.”

-“Canada negotiates drug prices just like many other countries around the world,” explains Rachel Sachs, a law professor at Washington University in St. Louis who studies prescription pricing.
-“In the U.S. we’ve constructed a system where pharmaceutical companies are able to charge far higher prices because there’s no mechanism to push back — there’s no way to say, ‘We’re not going to pay for that drug unless we get it at a better price.'”
+“Canada negotiates drug prices just like many other countries around the world,” explains Rachel Sachs, a law professor at Washington University in St. Louis who studies prescription drug pricing.
+“In the U.S., we’ve constructed a system where pharmaceutical companies are able to charge far higher prices because there’s no mechanism to push back — there’s no way to say, ‘We’re not going to pay for that drug unless we get it at a better price.’ ”

-So a Floridian patient who needs a prescription for one of these drugs would just go to their pharmacy and pick up their medicine as usual — all the importing from Canada would be happening in the background.
+So Floridian patients who have a prescription for one of those drugs would just go to their pharmacy and pick up their medicine as usual — all the importing from Canada would be happening in the background.

-The law wouldn’t set up a way for Floridians to order medicines from Canadian online pharmacies themselves, or enable them to drive north across the border to get a deal on the drugs.
-Rather, it’s big-scale, institutional kind of plan.
+The law wouldn’t set up a way for Floridians to order medicines from Canadian online pharmacies themselves or enable them to drive north across the border to get a deal on the drugs.
+Rather, it’s a big-scale, institutional kind of plan.

 Would Floridians even notice that their drugs were coming from Canada under this plan?

-“It’s possible that the ability to purchase drugs for lower prices at the wholesale level translates into lower premiums overall for a particular classes of patients, or lower prices at the pharmacy for other patients,” says Sachs.
+“It’s possible that the ability to purchase drugs for lower prices at the wholesale level translates into lower premiums overall for particular classes of patients or lower prices at the pharmacy for other patients,” says Sachs.
 “But without more details about the plan, it’s hard to know.”

 And before Florida’s plan can become a reality, it still needs to clear some major hurdles.

-First, the state needs to work out a lot of details — such as which Floridians and which drugs it would apply to.
+First, the state needs to work out a lot of details — such as which Floridians and which drugs the plan would apply to.

-The next hurdle is a big one: It needs to get approved by the federal Secretary of Health and Human Services Alex Azar.
-Though the authority of the HHS secretary to make such an approval has existed since 2003, no secretary has ever exercised that right.
-To win approval, Florida needs to show the drugs it wants to import are safe, and that the plan will save the state money.
+The next hurdle is a big one: The plan needs to get approved by the federal secretary of health and human services, Alex Azar.
+Though the authority of the secretary to make such an approval has existed since 2003, no secretary has ever exercised that right.
+To win approval, Florida needs to show that the drugs it wants to import are safe and that the plan will save the state money.

-On the safety front, Secretary Azar last year cited safety concerns when he, at least initially, dismissed the idea of importing drugs from Canada as a “gimmick”, in a meeting at HHS headquarters with the media and others.
+On the safety front, Azar last year cited safety concerns when he, at least initially, dismissed the idea of importing drugs from Canada as a “gimmick,” in a meeting at HHS headquarters with the media and others.

 “The last four FDA commissioners have said there is no effective way to ensure drugs coming from Canada really are coming from Canada, rather than being routed from, say, a counterfeit factory in China,” Azar said.
 “The United States has the safest regulatory system in the world.
 The last thing we need is [to have] open borders for unsafe drugs, in search of savings that cannot be safely achieved.”